nickssilver/Mt.kenya-tours/README.md

 ## Mt.Kenya-tours.
-This is a simple school project, one of my first system to Develop is a Tourism management system for Mt.Kenya region.
+This is a simple school project, one of my first web-based system to Develop is a Tourism management system for Mt.Kenya region.
 - Mt.kenya is one of the tallest mountain in kenya spreading in a wide area thus resulting to different game parks and reserves with tourism attractions.
 The system is all about a simple booking for reservations and packages.